NicksPatties/portfolio-site/src/content/blog/using-fabric-to-learn-fast.md

 Now we won't have to specify the model each time we use the application!

+## Verifying the configuration

-Everything should be configured now, so let's give both scripts a test drive and see how they do.
+Everything should be configured now, so let's give both commands a test drive and see how they do.
 Here's the `yt` command extracting metadata from a [vine boom sound effect video](https://www.youtube.com/watch?v=Oc7Cin_87H4).

 ```sh
 ➜ yt --metadata https://www.youtube.com/watch?v=Oc7Cin_87H4